mathiasertl/django-hashers-passlib/README.md

     # ... other Django hashers

     # We also want to add some users from say mssql2000 (who wouldn't?)
-    'hashers_passlib.mssql2000'
+    'hashers_passlib.mssql2000',
 ]
 ```

-Every module in passlib has hasher with the same name.
+Almost every module in passlib has hasher with the same name, see "Supported hashes" below for full list.

 Import/Export
 -------------